Sedimentation of spheroids in Newtonian fluids with spatially varying viscosity: Results and illustrative examples

 \section{Results and illustrative examples}

-In Sec.~\ref{sec:theory}, we developed a theory to describe the rigid body motion of a spheroid in a spatially varying viscosity field.
-The general form of the translational and rotational velocities is given in Eq.~\eqref{eqn:mobility_tot}, where $A_{ij}^{(0)}$ and $D_{ij}^{(0)}$ are the standard mobility tensors for force/translation and torque/rotation in Stokes flow, and $M_{ijk}$ is a newly introduced coupling tensor between force/rotation and torque/translation that arises due to viscosity gradients.
+In Sec.~\ref{sec:theory}, we developed a theory to describe the rigid body motion of a spheroid in a spatially varying viscosity field. { In the limit of weak or linearly varying viscosity field,} the general form of the translational and rotational velocities is given in Eq.~\eqref{eqn:mobility_tot}, where $A_{ij}^{(0)}$ and $D_{ij}^{(0)}$ are the standard mobility tensors for force/translation and torque/rotation in Stokes flow, and $M_{ijk}$ is a newly introduced coupling tensor between force/rotation and torque/translation that arises due to viscosity gradients.
 The tensor $M_{ijk}$ is given in Eq. ~\eqref{eq:M_general2} in terms of three coefficients $(\lambda_1, \lambda_3, \lambda_4)$ that are only functions of the spheroid aspect ratio parameter $A_R$.
 These coefficients are estimated numerically using the reciprocal theorem (see Sec.~\ref{sec:simulation} and Fig. \ref{fig:Lambda_Estimation}).

 In this section, we investigate the spheroid’s dynamics for some special cases and discuss the physics that arise.
-Details are below.
+Details are below. {Please note that all the results and examples are valid only up to the first order in $\beta$ deviation from the constant viscosity, unless otherwise mentioned.}